wuyangf7/OPERA/README.md

 # Tutorial
 Our OPERA analysis consists of three steps.
 OPERA first estimates the global frequencies of each possible association patterns, then computes the posterior probability for supporting each configuration by weighting the data likelihood with the estimated global frequencies.
 We compute the posterior probability of associations (PPA) for any combinatorial sites by summing up the posterior probability of configurations where the site combination present.
 For results passed the association test with PPA threshold, OPERA performs the heterogeneity test to reject associations that are due to linkage.

 We collected and prepared multiple public available molecular QTL data for users to perform the OPERA analysis with their specific complex trait of interest, which is available for download [here](https://cnsgenomics.com/software/smr/#DataResource).
+For illustration purpose, we also provide the demonstration data to run opera command line below.

 # Run OPERA for stage 1 analysis
 > opera --besd-flist mylist --gwas-summary mygwas.ma --bfile mydata --estimate-pi --out myopera --thread-num 3